robertjskelton/robertjskelton.github.io/_posts/2019-01-04-final-bedroom-remodel.markdown

 ![Owen](/images/owen/23.jpg)

-My least favorite roommate finally moved out and I got the chance to renovate that bedroom.
-We installed new switches, outlets, floors, ceiling fan, and painted.
+Owen finally moved out and I got the chance to renovate that bedroom.
+We installed new switches, outlets, floors, ceiling fan, and paint.

 Total renovation cost was under $400!
 I already had extra light switches, underlayment, and tools to install everything.
 Here is what else I bought:
 * [Ceiling Fan](https://www.lowes.com/pd/Harbor-Breeze-Centreville-42-in-Brushed-Nickel-LED-Indoor-Ceiling-Fan-with-Light-Kit/1000259351): $54